 Find out the Russian student visa requirements for foreign students wishing to study in Russia, plus information on student visa costs, processing times, and application forms.

 Most international students require a Russian student visa to come and study in Russia.
-In order to apply for a Russian student visa, you will first need to have been accepted onto a course at an officially recognised Russian college, university or place of higher educational learning.
-There are also some restrictions if you wish to work while studying in Russia, and in some cases you will need a Russian work permit first.
+In order to apply for a Russian student visa, you first need to have been accepted onto a course at a Russian college, university, or place of higher educational learning.
+There are also some restrictions if you wish to work while studying in Russia; in some cases, you need a Russian work permit first.

 This guide to Russian student visas includes: